tibor/seo-sidebar/README.md

 ## Important fixes and changes
 - Sidebar doesn't interfere with page margin anymore.<br>
   The sidebar will overlay the content and can be shown or hidden usinng the extension icon.
-- The script now shows the count of canonical URLs.
+- The script now shows the count of canonical URLs and meta robots tags.
 - Cleaned up the tool buttons so they don't take up as much space.
+- Sometimes I've had the issue that the HTTP response code and response headers were not loaded.
+This _should_ be fixed - but if it happens to you, simply reload the page.